ESCOMP/CTSM/doc/source/tech_note/Crop_Irrigation/CLM50_Tech_Note_Crop_Irrigation.rst

 Crops and Irrigation
 ========================

-.. _Summary of CLM4.5 updates relative to the CLM4.0:

-Summary of CLM4.5 updates relative to the CLM4.0
+Summary of CLM5.0 updates relative to the CLM4.5
 -----------------------------------------------------

-We describe here the complete crop and irrigation parameterizations that appear in CLM4.5.
-Corresponding information for CLM4.0 appeared on the CLM4.0 web site in a pdf document independent of the CLM4.0 Technical Note (Oleson et al. 2010a).
+We describe here the complete crop and irrigation parameterizations that appear in CLM5.0.
+Corresponding information for CLM4.5 appeared on the CLM4.5 web site in a pdf document independent of the CLM4.5 Technical Note (Oleson et al. 2010a).
 The CLM4.0 crop model description also appeared in Levis et al. (2012).

-CLM4.5 includes the following updates to the CROP option, where CROP refers to the interactive crop management model:
+CLM5.0 includes the following updates to the CROP option, where CROP refers to the interactive crop management model and is included by default with the BGC configuration:

-- Interactive irrigation
+- New crop functional types

+- All crop areas are actively managed

+- Fertilization rates updated based on crop type and geographic region

-- Interactive fertilization
+- Irrigation updates

-- Biological nitrogen fixation for soybeans

-- Modified C:N ratios for crops

-- Nitrogen retranslocation for crops

-- Separate reproductive pool
+- Phenological triggers vary by latitude for some crop types

+- Ability to simulate transient crop management

+- Adjustments to allocation and phenological parameters

+- Crops reaching their maximum LAI triggers the grain fill phase

+- Grain C and N pools are included in a 1-year product pool

+- C for annual crop seeding comes from the grain C pool

+- Initial seed C for planting is increased from 1 to 3 g C/m^2

-These updates appear in detail in section 20.4.
-Most also appear in Drewniak et al. (2013).
+These updates appear in detail in the sections below.
+Many also appear in Levis et al. (2016).

 .. _The crop model: